GiacoCorsiglia/ace-physics/docs/tutorial-intro-part-2.md

 import { pretest } from "@/tutorial";
 import setup from "./setup";

-export default pretest(setup, ({section}) => ({
+export default pretest(setup, ({ section }) => ({
-  sections: [
+  sections: [],

-  ],
 }));
 ```

-The `pretest()` function has two parameters, `setup` and an *arrow function*.
+The `pretest()` function has two parameters, `setup` and an _arrow function_.
 This is a basic motif in functional programming, where functions get passed around as objects.
 The specific format of this functional paremeter is specified in `lib/tutorial/page-factories.tsx`, where `pretest()` is defined: it's supposed to be a function that returns an object of the form `c.PretestConfig<S>` where `S` is your tutorial schema type.
 You can find that object in `lib/tutorial/config.tsx`.
 The only required property of a `PretestConfig` is `sections`.
 If you look at what we've written above, the arrow function evidently returns an object with the property `sections`.

 (If you look at that `PretestConfig` type again, you'll notice that there are a couple other interesting properties, like `optional` and `continue`.
 We'll get to those.)